Chakpaktas Formation

-Chakpaktas Formation (also known as the Chakpaktas svita) is a geological formation in eastern Kazakstan, as well as being the lowest fossil-bearing strata of the Zaysan Depression.
+Chakpaktas Formation (also known as the Chakpaktas svita) is a geological formation in eastern Kazakhstan, as well as being the lowest fossil-bearing strata of the Zaysan Depression.
 The formation is aged to the Arshantan Asian Land Animal Age which correlates to between the upper Ypresian and lower Lutetian.

 Geology

 The Chakpaktas formation is made up of 29 meters of deposits with the sediment transitioning from mudstone to sandstone around midway through.
 It contains interbedding of quartz and pebbles at the lower parts of the deposit.
 The mammal localities of the formation can only be found in the southeastern part of the basin which falls in between the Kalmakpay Mountain and Kendyrlyk River.